 Why and How to Write a Test Plan?

 Test plans outline the process of testing the functionality of the software.
-A test plan details each step that was taken to achieve a certain result and states the objective of each action.
+A test plan details each step taken to achieve a certain result and states the objective of each action.
 The plan also highlights the projected resources, risks, and personnel involved in the test.

 You should use a test plan if you are seeking to eliminate bugs and other errors in your software before it becomes available to customers.
 Follow the steps below to create a test plan.